 Latvia’s capital city of Riga is enjoying a tourism resurgence lately, and has been called the “Baltic Berlin” thanks in part to a thriving cultural atmosphere and nightclub scene.
 The abundance of low-cost carrier flights, along with low prices, make Riga an excellent weekend getaway, or extended vacation destination.

 We’ve broken out the best Riga neighborhoods, and selected the best hotels in Riga, to help you decide where to stay in Riga Latvia.
 Keep in mind, Riga is not a huge city, so between walking around and using the trolleybus system, you can easily get around no matter where you stay in Riga.

-We will cover off all types of Riga accommodation options from Hostels to luxury Riga hotels as well as how to decide where to stay in Riga, the best Riga hotels, best places in Riga to visit, the best places to stay in Riga, hotels near Riga attractions, Riga neighborhood guide and many more.
-Airbnb is also a great option for short or long stays.
+We will cover off all types of Riga accommodation options from Hostels to luxury Riga hotels as well as how to decide where to stay in Riga Latvia, the best Riga hotels, best places in Riga to visit, the best places to stay in Riga, hotels near Riga attractions, Riga neighborhood guide and many more.

 This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.

 Table of Contents

 Old Town – Where to stay in Riga for tourists

 As with many European cities, the Old Town Riga area is the hub of the historic points of interest and UNESCO World Heritage area.
 It’s also the best area in Riga for easy access to great pubs, clubs and restaurants.
 If you only have a short time in Riga and want to see as much as possible, definitely consider one of the many hotels in Old City Riga.